ClayNegen/todoApp/README.md

 A quick to-do app using react with fire base

 ## Getting Started
-Once you have the repository cloned, move into the reac-todo folder and run: "yarn start"
+Once you have the repository cloned, move (cd) into the react-todo folder and run: "yarn start"